wcharczuk/go-incr/_bench/ALGORITHMS.md

 ## Result: timing

-Interleaved measurement, best-of-3, ratio = go-incr / ocaml (lower is better):
+Interleaved measurement, best-of-3, ratio = go-incr / ocaml (lower is better).
+This is the result of *this* pass; see "Current standing" below for where things ended up after everything in this document.

 | case | before | after |
 |---|---:|---:|